 High-resolution audio vs. 16 bit / 44.1kHz

 Investigation of the optimal sampling frequency and bit depth of distribution audio formats.

 Uploaded: Nov.
 2, 2021

 There is a huge amount of misinformation on the net about the optimal sampling frequency and resolution (bit depth) of audio files for distribution.
-The CD (Compact Disc) was released forty years ago, but digital audio is still a chaotic subject, mainly dominated by misconceptions.
+The Compact Disc (CD) was released forty years ago, but digital audio is still a chaotic subject, mainly dominated by misconceptions and marketing lies.